 With this in place, the resulting distribution is much closer to our target distribution, and will be more consistent, if a little slower because of the filtering of the data as part of the data load process:

 Using data masking techniques like those described in this article, you’ll ensure that your test data is clean, and so meet the requirements of any data protection and privacy regulations.
 It will also look real, right down to small details such as the checksum values, and mirror a realistic distribution.
 All three of these are necessary steps in arriving at useful test data for your development and testing environments.

 Now, I just need to go back and add an expiration date and CCV value to all my credit cards!
-Luckily there’s a Substitution Rule for credit card expiration dates and the CCV is just a three-digit random number, so this will be easy using SQL Data Masker.
+Luckily there’s a Substitution Rule for credit card expiration dates and the CCV is just a three-digit random number, so this will be easy using Data Masker for SQL Server.

 Data Masker for SQL Server can also be found as a part of the SQL Provision solution.
 Find out more about SQL Provision and grab your 14-day fully functional free trial.